pkrh39/Samsung-NT350XCR-AD5AS-Opencore/README.md

 If you want to replace the NVMe drive, avoid PM981,PM991,Micron 2200S, and SK Hynix PC711.

 After replacing the NVMe drive, **you should disable SSDT-NVME-DISABLE.aml in `ACPI->Add`.**

-## Before You Download..
-This EFI does not include SMBIOS values and ROM.
-Please fill it up before using.

 ## Sleep Settings
 By default, device will go into hibernation when it reaches critical battery level or lower than 10%.